bahtiyartan/troia/docs/25Operators.rst

 	CUSTREC.CALCULATE(P1);   /* call CALCULATE method of CUSTREC object */
 	THIS.SEARCH(P1);         /* call SEARCH method of same class/dialog */
 	RESULT = ABS(5 - 10);	 /* call a system function                  */

 Some facts about calling functions/methods
 ==========================================

 Sending more parameters than called method requests is not considered a TROIA programming error.
-System ignores extra parameters.
-This is also valid for system function calls.
+System just ignores extra parameters.
 If you send less parameters, system assigns default values to missing parameters.

-In system function calls, sending less parameters is not recommended, if it is not documented in function help.
+In system function calls, sending less or more parameters is not recommended, if it is not documented in function help.